NathanWS360/Analysis-of-WHO-Alcohol-Consumption-Data/README.md

 alcohol_data.xlsx is an Excel spreadsheet containing the complete dataset provided by the World Health Organization.

+Interactive Alcohol Report.pbix is a PowerBI report which allows the user to view a line chart showing alcohol consumption by type over the years, as well as a pie chart showing total consumption split up by type; each chart can be filtered to a specific country by clicking that country on the map, and the pie chart can also be filtered down to a specific year by clicking the appropriate year on the line chart.

 ### Data Source

 The dataset for this project was provided by the World Health Organization: